ashurtech/pathfinder_vscode/README.md

 5. **Test the extension**:
    - Press `F5` in VS Code to open a new Extension Development Host window
    - In the new window, press `Ctrl+Shift+P` to open the command palette
-   - Type "API Helper" to see available commands
+   - Type "Pathfinder" to see available commands

 ## 📚 Key Concepts Explained